 What are the requirements to use the RLF funds?

-Businesses must be in the following counties: Bailey, Cochran, Crosby, Dickens, Garza, Floyd, Hale, Hockley, King, Lubbock, Motley, Terry, and Yoakum (click here to view a map of the eligible counties).
+Businesses must be in the following counties: Bailey, Cochran, Crosby, Dickens, Floyd, Garza, Hale, Hockley, King, Lamb, Lynn, Lubbock, Motley, Terry, and Yoakum.

-Money can only be used for working capital, consolidation of accounts payable, machinery and equipment, and building and land (existing loans cannot be refinanced).
+Loan funds can only be used for working capital, consolidation of accounts payable, machinery and equipment, and building and land.